-To maintain a well-balanced pool of eligible files, Columbia Housing will:
+To maintain a well-balanced pool of eligible files; the Columbia Housing Authority will:

 - a.
 Attempt to maintain a sufficient number and variety of applicants to fill vacancies as they arise. - b.
-Attempt to get a broad, social, ethnic and economic mixture of eligible applicants - c.
+Attempt to get a broad, social, ethnic, and economic mixture of eligible applicants (for Public Housing only) - c.
 Not to seek more applicants than can be served within a reasonable time period. - d.
 Develop procedures to identify those applicants who would no longer qualify or are no longer interested in remaining on the Waiting List.